 Looking for more ways to celebrate?
 Maybe you need other activities to fill your day?
 We also have a number of fantastic ways to celebrate our independence around the Southside aside from the traditional explosions in the sky.

 The family fun lasts all day at Angle Lake Park in SeaTac.
 Morning activities begin with a fun neighborhood street parade followed by the run around the lake competition.
 The afternoon will include swimming and boating races plus a dock/beach decoration contest for local residents around the lake.
 Enjoy the Parade of Decorated Boats at sunset (around 9PM) before the fireworks begin at approximately 10.
-After a hiatus, the fireworks display will relocate back to the center of Angle Lake this year!
+There will also be live music from 1PM to 9PM.
 This is a great choice for active families with a lot of energy to burn.
 Bring coolers and picnic food, but keep in mind that the BBQ pits will likely get snagged early, so you may want to bring your own grill if you're planning on doing cooking.
 In addition to the lake itself, there's also a splash park to enjoy if it's a hot day out!

 Parking is limited, so we recommend taking the Link Light Rail to the Angle Lake station, which is walking distance to the park.

 It’s the traditional place to be in Seattle for the fireworks show – Gasworks Park on Lake Union.
 But it has its challenges – 50,000 people usually visit the park each July 4th.
 Here are some tips for having the best experience: